 Assume first that there exists a $D(M)$-grid $\Lambda$ such that $A\cap\Lambda$ is not $M$-fibered in any direction.
 In Propositions 5.2 and 5.5 in \cite{LaLo2}, we proved that $A\cap\Lambda$ must then contain at least one of two special structures, either {\em diagonal boxes} or an {\em extended corner}.
 The latter case was resolved in \cite[Theorem 8.1]{LaLo2}, for both odd and even $M$.

-We now come to the case when $M$ is even and $A\cap\Lambda$ contains diagonal boxes for some $D(M)$-grid $\Lambda$.
-As a preliminary reduction, we are able to adapt the proof of Propositions 5.2 and 6.1 in \cite{LaLo2} to prove that $A\cap\Lambda$ must in fact consist of the diagonal boxes and possibly additional $M$-fibers in one or more directions (Proposition \ref{db-prop}; see also the remarks after the proposition).
+We are left with the case when $M$ is even and $A\cap\Lambda$ contains diagonal boxes for some $D(M)$-grid $\Lambda$.
+As a preliminary reduction, we adapt the proof of Propositions 5.2 and 6.1 in \cite{LaLo2} to prove that $A\cap\Lambda$ must in fact be the union of the diagonal boxes and possibly additional $M$-fibers in one or more directions (Proposition \ref{db-prop}; see also the remarks after the proposition).
 We will also need the classification of unfibered structures with $\{m:\ D(M)|m|M\}\not\subset\Div(A)$, developed in \cite[Section 6]{LaLo2}.
 The relevant results are summarized in Section \ref{special-structures}.
 They will be needed both in the unfibered case currently under consideration, and in the fibered case where they will be applied on lower scales.

 We resolve the diagonal boxes case in Section \ref{res-boxes}.
-Our main result in this regard in Theorem \ref{db-theorem}, stating that if $A\cap\Lambda$ contains diagonal boxes, then $A$ is T2-equivalent via fiber shifts to $\Lambda$.
+Our main result in this regard is Theorem \ref{db-theorem}, stating that if $A\cap\Lambda$ contains diagonal boxes, then $A$ is T2-equivalent via fiber shifts to $\Lambda$.
 In particular, (T2) holds for both $A$ and $B$.

 The fiber shifting method was already used in \cite{LaLo2}, and some of our techniques are similar.
-The main new issue is that we have to resolve the unfibered structures in Lemma \ref{even_struct} (ii), which are significantly more difficult than the diagonal boxes structures occurring in the odd case.
+However, the diagonal boxes structures in the even case are significantly more difficult to resolve than their odd case counterparts.
 For one thing, they can contain very few points.
 (We draw the reader's attention to the case labelled here as (DB2), when $A\cap\Lambda$ consists of just two incomplete fibers and $\Div(A\cap\Lambda)$ is a three-element set.)
-In such cases, saturating set arguments do not work as well as they did in \cite{LaLo2}, basically because there are fewer geometric restrictions coming from (\ref{bispan}).
-We also note that, in the even case with $p_i=2$, we have $M/p_i\not\in\Div(A\cap\Lambda)$ for the diagonal boxes structures in Lemma \ref{even_struct} (ii).
-(For $M$ odd, such structures are ruled out by Lemma \ref{gen_top_div_mis}.)
-This causes additional difficulties in the proof.
-For example, we cannot exclude {\it a priori} the possibility that $B$ might be $M$-fibered in the $p_i$ direction; this does turn out to be impossible, but only after a longer argument.
+In such cases, saturating set arguments are less efficient than they were in \cite{LaLo2}, basically because there are fewer geometric restrictions coming from (\ref{bispan}).
+Additionally, unlike in the odd case, diagonal boxes with $p_i=2$ do not exclude {\it a priori} the possibility that $B$ might be $M$-fibered in the $p_i$ direction; this does turn out to be impossible, but only after a longer argument.